Lake Palić: Modern history

 The first, small park along the lake was planted in 1841–1842, in the English style.
+The Great Park was projected in 1840, in the baroque, English style.
 In 1845 the first spa bathroom with wooden baths and an inn were built.
 Data on the quality of the water originate from 1847 when the first chemical analysis was done.
 The lake became a spa and the water was used for the soda water production.
 The mud was considered healing.
-Hot baths were built in 1852–1854.
+Hot baths were built in 1852–1854, park and hotel Trščara in 1853 and Old Hotel in 1857.
 Hotel Park was built in 1860, followed by the Little Inn at Ženski Strand in 1885, Hotel Jezero in 1903, and Great Terrace with water tower in 1909–1912.
+The székely-style gate was built through the water tower, marking entrance into the Great Park and its main alley which extends to the lake itself, the "prestige, Swiss style" Split Alley, built c.1900.
 All these structures were declared cultural monuments.
+Also built were the Summer Stage, designed by Baltazar Dulić, Music Pavilion (in 1910), Abacija cinema (in 1925), and Little Inn.
 After the railway reached Palić in 1869, the lake spa complex became accessible to all parts of Hungary.
 The train station was built in 1887, the road to the lake was cobblestoned in 1894, and the tram line was established in 1897.
-The "prestige, Swiss style" Split Alley was built c.1900.

 The town of Palić is located on the northern shores of the lake, where in time parks and hotels developed.
 As it wasn't allowed at the time for men and women to bath together, the Muški Štrand (Male beach) was formed on the east, and Ženski Štrand (Female beach) on the west.
 They are divided by the small promontory, which is named Ljubavni Rt (Love Cape).
+On 15 September 1912, a memorial drinking fountain was dedicated in the park.
+It originally contained lyrics by the poet Dezső Kosztolányi which were later removed, and the originally envisioned lake fairy on top of the fountain was never placed, with jug with flowers being sculptured instead.
+There is inscription with short history of Palić.